Links

 Request 42 is a synonym to id = "42" — it finds the object with ID = 42.

 (title like "sun" AND year < 1950) OR is_good = "true"— finds objects of two groups.
-First: with titles similar to The Sun also rises or Under the Blood-Red Sun, and with year less then 1950.
+First: with titles similar to The Sun also rises or Under the Blood-Red Sun, and with year less than 1950.
 Plus second: with is_good equals true.

 email like "@directual.com" AND name != ""— finds objects with email field similar to [email protected], or [email protected], and with not empty name field.